Business markets and consumer markets:

 The Business Buying Process

-- Problem Recognition-the recognition of needs can stem form a variety of internal and external sources
+- Problem Recognition-the recognition of needs can stem from a variety of internal and external sources

 - Develop Product Specifications-define business purchases.
-Typically done by buying center.
+Typically done by buying the center.

 - Vendor Identification and Qualification-Business buyers must ensure that potential vendors can deliver on needed product specifications within a specified time frame and in the needed quantities.